peoplecure/public_policy/README.md

-## Public Policy Blog
+## Jim's Public Policy and Management Blog

+Dear vistor,

-Summarizing public policy and public health information using open source data.
+Welcome to my public policy and management blog.
+Here, I summarize public policy and public health information using open source data.

 You can use the [editor on GitHub](https://github.com/peoplecure/public_policy/edit/master/README.md) to maintain and preview the content for your website in Markdown files.